CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 * Start the training job
 * Publish the results to our Workspace (same as before)

-The first run might take 10-20 minutes.
+The first run might take 10-30 minutes.
 Subsequent runs will be significantly faster as the base Docker image will be ready and already pushed.
+By using a more powerful VM, a single run can be executed in 1-2 minutes (in case you use a GPU-equipped instance, you might need to tell your framework to use it).

 In the Batch AI Experiments section, we can see our run: